jheinnic/consequent/README.md

 ### Actors
 An actor is identified by a unique id and a vector clock.
 Instead of mutating and persisting actor state after each message, actors generate events when processing a message.
 Before processing a message, an actor's last available persisted state is loaded from storage, all events generated since the actor was persisted are loaded and applied to the actor.

-After some threshold of applied events is crossed, the resulting actor will be persisted with a new vector clock to prevent the number of events that need to be applied from creating an unbounded negative impact to performance over time.
+After some threshold of applied events is crossed, the resulting actor's state will be persisted with a new vector clock (referred to as a snapshot) to prevent needing to replay these events again.
+This provides a means of preventing unbound event replay being required to determine present state.

 __The Importance of Isolation__
 The expectation in this approach is that actors' messages will be processed in isolation at both a machine and process level.
-Another way to put this is that no two messages for an actor should be processed at the same time in an environment.
+Another way to put this is that no two command messages for an actor should be processed at the same time in an environment.
 The exception to this assumption is network partitions.
 Read on to see how this approach deals with partitions.

-#### Models vs. Views
-Actors can represent either a model, an actor that processes commands and produces events, or a view, an actor that only aggregates events produced by other models.
-The intent is to represent application behavior and features through models and use views to simply aggregate events to provide read models or materialized views for the application.

-This provides CQRS at an architectural level in that model actors and view actors can be hosted in separate processes that use specialized transports/topologies for communication.

 ### Divergent Replicas
 In the event of a network partition, if commands or events are processed for the same actor on more than one partition, replicas can be created.
 These replicas may result in multiple copies of the same actor with different state.
 When this happens, multiple actors will be retrieved when the next message is processed.